 I have read Rachel Moran's book Paid For and it doesn't say what people think it says.
 She doesn't say that she was forced into prostitution by a violent pimp: she says that she did it because she needed the money.
 One of the weaknesses of this argument is that most people do the jobs they do because they need the money.

 When Rupert Everett put this to her in his documentary she said she found that offensive.
 So she's trying to avoid the question.
 She said "You don't go into a factory and have the boss put his penis in your mouth.
 And the janitor put his penis up your anus".
 Yet in her book she said that in all the years she was a prostitute she never once had anal sex.
-She also said that she knew a woman who refused to do oral sex.
+She also said that she knew a woman who refused to do oral sex, even though it would have been with a condom.
 So to suggest that oral and anal sex are essential requirements for being a prostitute is wrong.

 Every form of work has its own unique characteristics.
 You don't go into a factory and have to handle dead bodies, as undertakers have to.
 You don't go into a factory and have to kill animals, as happens in an abattoir.
 If the idea of handling dead bodies disgusts you then don't start a job in an undertakers.
 The jobcentre won't make you work at an undertakers or an abattoir.